 - Expect to work in groups of 4-8 people.

-- The bootcamps are intensive and require much work on the part of the PI (and Linda)
+- The bootcamps are intensive and require much work on the part of the participants (and Linda)

 - PIs get out of the Bootcamp what they put into it

 - PIs are advised to find mentors with expertise in their specific field who can advise them on the technical and advanced scientific aspects of their research